Applies to: ONTRAPORT Plus and above.

 Block if ZIP code verification fails

 - If the two verification settings are enabled they will show "0 blocked" like the Stripe setting above them in this image.
 You must set these two settings to Disabled.
 Click the three dot menu to select Disable.

-Click API, click "Reveal live key token" and copy then revealed Secret Key to the clipboard.
+- Navigate to Developer > API Key and click "Reveal live key token".
+Copy the revealed Secret Key to the clipboard.

 Add Stripe to ONTRAPORT